AutoChengh/evasive-acceleration/README.md

 ## Why EA?

 Most existing risk metrics in autonomous driving are built around the TTC paradigm.
-These methods quantify risk mainly through a single temporal dimension, even though real traffic interactions are inherently two-dimensional.
+These methods quantify risk mainly through a single temporal dimension, even though real traffic interactions are inherently two-dimensional and directional.

 This mismatch can lead to two common issues:
 - Interactions with substantially different avoidance difficulty may receive similar TTC-like values.